Santa Cecilia Granite is a medium to coarse-grained, yellow-brown granite.

 Some stone has movement and veining that requires us to do a slab layout.
 We generate a high resolution digital photo of your slab(s) and will use your custom template to create a virtual layout of what your countertops will look like when installed.
 Not all stone will require a layout due to consistency of pattern and color.
 We recommend viewing this layout sent via email on a computer instead of a tablet or phone.
 The SlabSmith Layout is done after template.
 Once this layout has been approved by the homeowner, we can proceed with fabrication.

 Natural Stone is unique and beautiful.
 While we cannot guarantee, if there is a certain area of your slab you want to make sure is included, or an area you do not like and wish to have excluded, we can provide a photo to you prior to fabrication.
 We can generate a high resolution digital photo of your slab(s) and will use your custom template to create a virtual layout of what your tops will look like installed.
 Not all stone will have a layout due to consistency of pattern or color.
-If your stone color does not require a slab layout, there will be an additional charge for this service.
-If your stone color does not requires a slab layout, there may be an additional charge for this service.
+If your stone color does not require a slab layout, there will be an additional charge for this service..